juju/docs/src/en/commands.md

    allows the user to interactively save these into the Juju credentials store to make these available when bootstrapping new controllers and creating new models.

-   The resulting credentials may be viewed with juju list-credentials.
+   The resulting credentials may be viewed with `juju credentials`.

    The clouds for which credentials may be autoloaded are: